-2020 is off to a great start for smartphone enthusiasts, as a few great handsets have already been announced including the Galaxy S10 Lite, Galaxy Note 10 Lite, and OnePlus Concept One.
+We’ve already seen a number of great smartphones announced in 2020 including the Galaxy S20, OnePlus 8, and Xiaomi Mi 10, among others.
 However, we expect to see many more in the coming months.
-These include flagships from Samsung, Huawei, and LG, as well as a few mid-rangers from companies like Google.
-Here are the best upcoming Android phones that are expected to be announced in the first six months of the year.
+These include flagships from Samsung, Nokia, and Asus, as well as a few mid-rangers from companies like Google and OnePlus.
+Here are the best upcoming Android phones that are expected to be announced this year.

 Best upcoming Android phones:

 Editor’s note: We’ll be updating this list of the best upcoming Android phones regularly.

 The Pixel 4a (there won’t be an XL model this year) is expected to follow the same recipe that made its predecessor a success.
 It will slash out the expensive hardware aspects of the Google Pixel 4 and retain the super-fast Android updates, rear camera experience, and Pixel-exclusive software features.

 Rumors suggest that the phone will sport a 12.2MP rear-facing sensor with OIS and EIS, the Snapdragon 730 chipset, and a 5.81-inch display with a standard 60Hz refresh rate.
 Other possible specs include a 3,080mAh battery, dual-SIM support, and 6GB of RAM.
 And yes, the phone will likely retain the headphone jack.

 We initially expected the phone to launch at Google’s annual I/O developer conference that usually takes place in May, but that didn’t happen because the conference was canceled.
 A new launch date hasn’t been officially announced yet, but the phone could be just around the corner.
 The latest rumor suggests that the Pixel 4a will launch on July 13.

 2. OnePlus Z